quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.22.0 – December 21, 2020 =
+* New: Support for new UK VAT after Brexit, including VAT calculation for overseas goods sold to UK customers under £135

 = 1.21.21 – December 9, 2020 =
 * New: Support for WordPress 5.6